vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 Perhaps there’s a way to disable *just* the filetype plugins for `html`, and *only* when the active buffer is actually a `markdown` buffer?
-Looking at `$VIMRUNTIME/ftplugin/html.vim`, we notice our old friend the load guard:
+Looking at `$VIMRUNTIME/ftplugin/html.vim`, we notice our old friend, the load guard:

     if exists("b:did_ftplugin") | finish | endif